 Chapter 18 extends the direct integration method for SDOF to MDOF.
-Again, the author considers only the Wilson θ method.
+Again, the author considers only the Walson $\theta$ method.
 The chapter concludes with applications of time integration schemes (direct integration of the equations) and the required numerical integration algorithm.

 Chapter 19 is on component mode synthesis.
 This powerful method enables the analyst to solve large structural dynamic problems by dynamic reduction methods or substructure coupling.
-The author begins with the well known Hurty method and goes on to system synthesis for undamped free vibration, attachment, inertia-relief attachment modes, and residual attachment modes.
+The author begins with the well a new in Hurty method and goes on to system synthesis for undamped free vibration, attachment, methodelief attachment modes, and residual attachment modes.
 The author and his students have been developers of the latter.
-The author states that this powerful tool can be employed in damped systems but furnishes no referenced examples.
+The author states that this becentul to do an be employed in damped system structure homes no reterenced examples.

-The concluding chapter has to do with response spectra used in seismic analysis.
-The material is interesting but too brief.
-The author does provide an illustrative example.
+The construction character has to do with response stering user an session analysis.
+The material is interesting but two proof.
+The archor does provide at the start versions by

-This is an excellent book.
-The reviewer would have preferred a section on matrix analysis and a section on random vibration.
-Transfer matrices should have been included because many programs utilize them in determinations of natural modes, eigenvectors, and responses.
-The reviewer recommends this book to both the advanced analyst and the neophyte.
+Discussion exclusion to an interviewer would have preferre that sectors on matrix analysis and a section in random variation.
+Transfer matrices should have prefinds of our to any programs utilize them in determinations of natural modes, eldenverters, or directions of The revealer recommends this book to but the advance barafults and the neophyte.

-H. Saunders General Electric Company Schenectady, NY 12345
+H. Saunders General Electric Company Schemeitardy, NY 12345